Ohio Birth Records Search

-You must also prove your identity when requesting an Ohio birth record search.
+You must also prove your identity when requesting an Ohio birth records search.
 You may use the following forms of photo ID: driver’s license, passport, military ID, government-issued ID, school photo ID, work photo ID.

 When ordering you will need all the information on the person listed in the record along with your reason for the request, and your information if you are not ordering for yourself.

-Types of Ohio Birth Records
+Types of OH Birth Records

-Ohio offers a couple of different types of birth records for you to choose purchase.
+The state offers a couple of different types of birth records for you to choose purchase.

 - Certified Copy - a certified copy is an official legal document verifying your identity, and you can use it to apply for school, government jobs, the military or get your driver’s license or passport.

 - Heirloom Copy - an heirloom copy is also an official legal document.
 This keepsake type is available in four styles and comes on special paper with a raised seal.
 You can even have your baby’s footprints on it.